Sandro Mencucci

 Sandro Mencucci (/it/) is an Italian businessman and senior international sports executive.
 Mencucci is currently CEO of U.S. Lecce football club who competes in the top tier Italian Serie A from May 2022.
 He previously was CEO and a board director of the Italian Serie A football club ACF Fiorentina from August 2002 to 2019.

-In his twenty-three years in Italian Serie A, Mencucci is one of the most successful and sought out CEOs in Italy.
 He has also served on the Board of Directors of Leeds United Football Club and helped contribute in July 2020 to the club’s historic promotion back to the Premier League following a 16 year hiatus in the English Football League Championship.

 Sports executive career

 US Lecce

 Mencucci was sought out to return to the helm as CEO of the newly promoted, U.S. Lecce in May 2022 when they won the 2021–22 Serie B Championship.
-He immediately contributed his economic leadership by creating a new economic model for Italian Serie A clubs whereby U.S. Lecce has been recognized for their solution to “financial sustainability” - valorization of talent, balancing financial sustainability returning to profit and self-sufficiency from shareholders based on organically working with the Sports Division.
+He immediately contributed his leadership by creating a new economic model for Italian Serie A clubs whereby U.S. Lecce has been recognized for their solution to “financial sustainability” - valorization of talent, balancing financial sustainability returning to profit and self-sufficiency from shareholders based on organically working with the Sports Division.